MrNeRF/gaussian-splatting-cuda/README.md

 ## TODO (in no particular order, reminders for myself)
 - [x] Camera stuff is weird.
 Needs rework.
-- [ ] The gaussian initialization is not correct.
+- [x] The gaussian initialization is not correct.
 Differs from original implementation.
 - [ ] Need to think about the cameras.
 Separating camera and camera_info seems useless.
-- [ ] Right now the ply after x iterations cannot be saved.
+- [ ] The ply after x iterations cannot be saved.
 Need to implement this.
 - [ ] Proper logging.
-Right now everything is printed to stdout.
+(Lets see, low prio)
 - [ ] Proper config file or cmd line config.
 - [x] Need to implement the rendering part.
 First sketch is there.
-- [ ] Need to remove bugs.
+- [x] Remove bugs.
 Important!
+Seems to train properly.
-- [ ] Initially implement potentially full capable version.
+- [ ] Initially implement full 1:1 capable version.
 Currently not everything need is implemented.

 ## MISC
 Here is random collection of things that have to be described in README later on